Updated: Feb 21

 I've seen them say thing such as: You’re fat, ugly, or ‘you’re not holding yourself to a standard.’
 That’s the real reason

 nobody wants you.
 It’s like they want them to believe that it is all their fault that they are not ‘valued more’.
 But the same prejudices these people express against non-white women, they often express against white women with darker features.
 And they put the entire brunt of ‘bias’ on their shoulders.
-This accomplishes absolutely nothing.
+This encourages self-hate.

 And all the while some of these thoughts are going through my mind: